 Originally from Northeast Tennessee, Melody attended Indiana University and earned her bachelor's degrees with departmental honors in Psychology and Criminal Justice while teaching a study skills course for incoming freshmen and serving on the Residence Housing Association Judicial Board.

 After her undergraduate studies, she taught seventh grade math, science, and writing in Chicago’s North Lawndale neighborhood.
 At Roswell B. Mason Elementary school, Melody quickly learned the value of creating safe learning opportunities for youth during and after the school day through creative methods, and with even greater intention in understanding families with complex needs navigating a complicated school system.

-Melody returned to Indiana to obtain her master’s degree in Social Work with concentration on Children and Families.
-With seven years at Centerstone, the nation’s largest provider of community-based behavioral healthcare, Melody worked as a home/community-based child and adolescent therapist working primarily with DCFS involved families as well as youth diagnosed with behavioral disorders ages 3-22.
+Melody returned to Indiana University to obtain her master’s degree in Social Work with concentration on Children and Families.
+For seven years at Centerstone, the nation’s largest provider of community-based behavioral healthcare, Melody worked as a home/community-based child and adolescent therapist with DCFS-involved families as well as youth aged 3-22 who had been diagnosed with behavioral disorders in individual, family, and group settings.